chiposur/TweetComposer/README.md

 # TweetComposer
  A native desktop application for working with tweet drafts and reusable tweet templates.

  Key features include:
  * Creating, editing and deleting drafts and templates on disk
  * Searching for drafts and templates by name or text
  * Creating bold and italic Math sans and Math serif tweets using the tweet editor
  * Exporting and importing drafts and templates through JSON files
-* Posting tweets to Twitter via the TwitterApiClient using TLS 1.3 for speed and security
+ * Posting tweets to Twitter through the Twitter API using TLS 1.3 for speed and security

 # Build
  C++:	17<br/>